-Each Accredited member must perform a KYC AEG conducted several trainings based on the risk exposure of each staff in check on its staff during the staff on-boarding connection with the supply chain.
-A strong communication line between process and thereafter on an on-going basis every six Compliance Officer, top management, and relevant employees is always open calendar months. for concerns regarding the supply chain.
+AEG conducted several trainings based on the risk exposure of each staff inconnection with the supply chain.
 Trainings programs are available and done based on the level of risk and exposure to the supply chain.
-A training Each Accredited Member must implement a training programme (Training Programme) for all persons plan is carried out by the Compliance Officer for the reporting period.
-Also, a involved in the responsible supply chain due training need analysis is required to monitor if additional or refresher trainings diligence, which shall include regular training for are needed.
+A training plan is carried out by the Compliance Officer for the reporting period.
+Also, a training need analysis is required to monitor if additional or refresher trainings are needed.
 Monitoring of effectiveness is carried out by the Compliance Officer & the Management.
-The HR department also caries out staff new staff and refresher sessions for existing staff to be conducted based on the level of risks and job onboarding process which includes checking employee's full name, date and place of birth, nationality, residence, contact details, previous activities and profiles in engaging with the supply chain occupations, copy of identity document and searches on World-Check. participants.
-Each Category-A Accredited Member must incorporate the training obligations of the Controller set out in the Resolution into its own Training Programme.
+The HR department also caries out staff onboarding process which includes checking employee's full name, date and place of birth. nationality, residence, contact details, previous activities and occupations, copy of identity document and searches on Dow-Jones.